Frequently asked questions

 Speak to us before conducting any raffle or tombola.

-Get a licence before you can sell alcohol at your event (you may wish to get your local pub to organise the bar for you).
+Get a licence before selling any alcohol at your event (you may wish to get your local pub to organise the bar for you).

 Get our permission to use the RNLI logo, images or other RNLI trademarks.